 The mission of the M.A. program in Hawaiian Language and Literature is to prepare scholars to carry out research to enhance our knowledge of Hawaiian language and culture in order to ensure their preservation and revitalization.
 The program draws upon the tremendous wealth of Hawaiian literary resources from the 19th and 20th centuries and examines the contemporary use of Hawaiian language and culture.

-- 30 upper division credits in HAW or HWST courses with no grade lower than a “B” and a minimum 3.5 grade point average;
+- 30 credits in Hawaiian Language or Hawaiian Studies at the 300- or 400-level with no grade lower than a “B” and a minimum 3.5 grade point average;

 - Graduate Record Examination scores;

 - Sample undergraduate academic paper (by preference written in Hawaiian);

 - Interview and successful completion of an examination in Hawaiian language and culture conducted by the Hawaiian Studies faculty, held in the Spring semester prior to Fall admission.

 Complete all nine of the following requirements for a total of 36 credits: